Coatlinchan: Location and demographics

-According to the Census of Population and Housing, conducted by the National Institute of Statistics and Geography in 2010, the total population of San Miguel Coatlinchán is 22,619 people, of which 11,089 are men and 11,530 are women.
-What makes it the second-most populated town in the municipality of Texcoco.
+According to the Population and Housing Census conducted by the National Institute of Statistics and Geography in 2010, the total population of San Miguel Coatlinchán was 22,619 people, of which 11,089 are men and 11,530 are women.
+This makes it the second most populated town in the municipality of Texcoco.

 History

-San Miguel Coatlinchán is a population of prehispanic origin, founded by towns of Chichimec origin, later the area was invaded by the Acolhuas that turned to Coatlinchán in the head of his señorío until around 1337 in which the head was moved to Tetzcuco, today Texcoco.
+The site of San Miguel Coatlinchán was originally inhabited by people of Chichimec origin in the pre-Hispanic era.
+Later the area was invaded by the Acolhuas, who established Coatlinchán as their capital until around 1337, when the capital was moved to Tetzcoco (present-day Texcoco).